home-assistant/home-assistant.io/source/lovelace/index.markdown

 Now restart Home Assistant, navigate to `<YOUR HASS URL>/lovelace`.
 When you make changes to `ui-lovelace.yaml`, you don't have to restart Home Assistant or refresh the page.
 Just hit the refresh button at the top of the UI.

 ## {% linkable_title Setting Lovelace as the Default UI %}
-Once you are ready to start using Lovelace UI as your main user interface, click on info, the "i" icon under 'Developer Tools" in the home assistant side-bar.
-Next, locate >>Set lovelace as default page on this device<< under the home assistant version information and click it.
+Once you are ready to start using Lovelace UI as your main user interface, click on info, the "i" icon under 'Developer Tools" in the Home Assistant side-bar.
+Next, locate >>Set Lovelace as default page on this device<< under the Home Assistant version information and click it.

 Note that this is a per-device setting and will need to be changed on each device you access the UI from.